xmartlabs/android-snapshot-publisher/README.md

 }
 ```

-### Version customizations
+### Version customization
-The version name block allows you to perform version customizations.
+The `version` block allows you to perform version customizations.
-The field in that block is optional and its default values is:
+The field in that block is optional and its default value is:

 ```groovy
 snapshotPublisher {